ironsmile/euterpe-website/content/docs/docker/content.md

 The `euterpe` binary there is placed in `/usr/local/bin/euterpe`.

-Once image is built you can start the server by:
+Once image is built you can start the [same way as for published images](#using-a-published-image).